Applying to college can be a daunting prospect, and without some structure and support it’s easy to get overwhelmed. We’re here to help!

-- How to sign up: Fill out the form below and choose the seminar(s) you’d like to attend.
-Close to the seminar date you will receive an email with information on how to log in to the seminar.
+How it works: Fill out the form below and choose the seminar(s) you’d like to attend.
+A day or two before the seminar date, you will receive an email with login information.